thesyntaxslinger/syntaxslinger.com/docs/docs/networking/ipv6.md

----
-title: IPv6
----

-# IPv6 - The Better Protocol
+# IPv6 - The Modern Protocol

 ## Overview